 Red Pines Bar & Grill – Onalaska

 The self-proclaimed “really good ribs” at Red Pines are a local favorite.
-These in-house BBQ smoked ribs go well with the fun riverside atmosphere of this neighborhood hangout.
+These in-house BBQ smoked ribs go well with the fun lakeside atmosphere of this neighborhood hangout.
 If you’re dining with a non-BBQ fan, try the signature walleye sandwich.
 You won’t be disappointed.

 Sara Walters is a writer, mom and marketing professional.
 She lives in La Crescent, MN with her husband and two daughters, Caroline and Maggie.